symblai/symbl-docs/docs/tutorials/summarization/getting-summary.md

 }
 ```

-The Async API call will return the `conversationId`.
-You can use this Conversation ID to get the Summary in the next Step.
+The Async API call returns a `conversationId`.
+Use the Conversation ID to get the Summary in the next Step.
 You must wait for the job to complete before you can get the Summary.

-### Step 2: Get Summary with Summary API
+## Step 2: Get Summary with Summary API
----

-Once you have the `conversationId`, you can send a GET request to the Summary API endpoint shown below:
+Once you have the `conversationId`, you can send a GET request to the Summary API endpoint as shown here:

-#### Request
+### Request

 `GET https://api.symbl.ai/v1/conversations/{conversationId}/summary`

-#### Example
+### Example

 `GET https://api.symbl.ai/v1/conversations/5815170693595136/summary`

-#### Response
+### Response

-The response will return the Summary as shown below:
+The response return the Summary as follows:

 ```json
 {